Government of Koshi Province: Officers

-Bagmati Provincial Assembly
+Koshi Provincial Assembly

 The Koshi Provincial Assembly also known as the Koshi Pradesh Sabha.
 The legislative structure of the province is unicameral.
 The Koshi Province Provincial Assembly consists of 93 members of whom 54 are elected through first-past-the-post voting and 37 of whom are elected through proportional representation.
 The term of the assembly is five years unless dissolved earlier.